 During this type of testing, interaction with the system takes place through the client application.
 Data sent from the client to the server are not emulated, but rather the user’s actions on the client.
 As a result, there is no need to analyze the details of the client’s interaction with the system.
 And this increases information security, makes it possible to test systems with an extremely complex/closed protocol, and saves time on development of test scenarios.
 This approach also provides the ability to assess the client application’s perfomance (for example, the time require to render information, the time required to write data to disk, etc.).
 What’s more, you can test the scalability of the Citrix farm itself.

 The main deficiency is that to achieve universality you have to pay for load bench capacity and a Citrix farm.
-This technology works well when you have hundreds or thousands of users, but when there are tens of thousands or hundreds of thousands — alas, you have to think of something on the protocol level.
+This technology works well when you have hundreds or thousands of users, but when there are tens of thousands or hundreds of thousands — alas, you have to think of something on the protocol level during Citrix load testing software.
 (We’ll tell you about this another time.)

 Choosing a performance testing tool is crucial when creating a testing strategy.
 The individual specifics of the system being tested, the protocols being used, and the load on the system are highly important.